JamesCDonnelly/ThaumicRevelations/README.md

 	* Steps to reproduce
 	* ForgeModLoader-client-0.log (the FML log) from the root folder of the client

+##Next update's to-do list
+* Remove Ring of Love
+* The Sword should work as a sword, not an item
+* Overall rework of The Armor and The Sword

+##Planned for future
+* Re-add Wand Focus: Purification which will be able to cleanse Taint
+* Add The Tools
+* Add some Eldritch stuff
+* Write new lore

 ##Licensing
 Coming Soon (tm)